-You may not have this trouble with canning, but if you accidentally let a pot boil over, or you cook something greasy, or if you cook on a stove that's dirty, you may have just as much trouble getting the stove top clean.
+You may not have this trouble with canning, but if you accidentally let a pot boil over, or you cook something greasy, or if you cook on a stove that's already dirty, you may have just as much trouble getting the stove top clean as I do.

-Happily, I at last have found an easy, safe way to clean even the dirtiest of stove tops!
+Happily, at last I've found an easy, safe way to clean even the dirtiest of stove top!